-Solution of a system of linear equations (SLE) is a common task of linear algebra and the solution is frequently computed in a floating point arithmetic involving rounding.
+Solution of a system of linear equations (SLE) Ax = y is a common task of linear algebra and is frequently computed in a floating point arithmetic, which involves rounding.
 There are numerous methods for solving linear systems of various sizes, for spare or dense systems, for differently conditioned systems, for symmetric, or positive definite systems etc., and all of them need to choose an arithmetic wherein to perform their operations.
-A common choice is one of the floating point (FP) arithmetics defined in the IEEE 754:2008 Standard [1] and, it is a well known fact, that using an FP arithmetic shall induce a question of numerical stability, especially in the case of large, dense, and/or ill-conditioned systems, where the input error magnification and/or roundoff errors and may heavily impact or even destroy the solution of the SLE.
+A common choice is one of the floating point (FP) arithmetics defined in the IEEE 754:2008 Standard [1] and, it is a well known fact, that using an FP arithmetic shall induce a question of numerical stability, especially in the case of large, dense, and/or ill-conditioned systems, where the input error magnification and/or roundoff errors may heavily impact or even destroy the solution of the SLE.

 When rounding is undesired, it is possible to use arithmetics that do not round, such as the arithmetic of the Residual Number System (RNS) [2][3], usually at cost of an increased complexity.
-Parallel algorithms for solving SLEs using congruence techniques were proposed in [4][5][6] converting the input SLE into several to many independent systems of linear congruences (SLC)s, solving them independently, and reconstructing the SLE result with the Chinese Remainder Theorem.
-Using RNS increases the temporal and spatial complexity and one of the ways to go is to use a dedicated hardware Modular System (MS) performing SLE solution and exploiting natural parallelism offered by the RNS.
-Such MS was discussed in our previous papers [7][8][5][6].
+Parallel algorithms for solving SLEs using congruence techniques were proposed in [4][5][6] converting the input SLE into several to many independent systems of linear congruences (SLC)s, solving them independently, and reconstructing the SLE result with the Chinese Remainder Theorem, summarized in three steps: